One more arrest in Singhu border lynching case | Law-Order

 Shortly after being taken into custody, Narain Singh claimed that he had surrendered before the police.

-He claimed that before coming to Amritsar, he telephonically informed the SSP Amritsar Rural that he wanted to surrender.
+He claimed that before coming to Amritsar, he informed the SSP Amritsar (Rural) on a call that he wanted to surrender.
 Singh claimed that he had asked the SSP to allow him to visit the Akal Takht but police took him into custody at Amarkot village near Jandaila town, 25 km away from Amritsar city.

 Before his arrest, talking to the media, Narain Singh said that Lakhbir Singh, who was lynched, had been ''punished'' allegedly for sacrilege.